In this article, we’ll show you how to sign a PDF on a Mac, step by step. We’ll go through multiple options to get that PDF signed, like:

 Uploading an Image of your Signature

-Finally, you can simply upload an image of your signature to use as an online signature.
+Finally, you can upload an image of your signature as an online signature.

 To start, draw your signature on a blank piece of paper.
 This will let you easily adjust it later.
 Then you can either scan it or take a photo of it and send it to your Mac.
 You’ll want to edit the image to look more like a signature and less like a photo, so try boosting your contrast to bring out the signature and unify the whiteness of the paper.